eclipse-researchlabs/brain-iot-tutorials/_tutorial/10-developer.md

 ```

 ### Deploy to a Nexus server
 The Security Light Marketplace is now deployed on the BRAIN-IoT Nexus server.
+Open the `security-light-marketplace` POM, then

-Add the site URL in `<distributionManagement>` section of the pom:
+Add new `<distributionManagement>` section, then add the site URL:
 ```xml
 	<distributionManagement>
 		<site>